Organic Peppermint Oil

 Strengthens Immune System*

 - Enhancing athletic performance is a great desire among the athletes, coaches, and researchers.
 Mint is one of the most famous natural herbs used by sportspeople to increase their performance.
 Everyday, twenty healthy male students consumed one 500 ml bottle of mineral water, containing 0.05 ml peppermint essential oil for ten days.
-The results showed that peppermint essential oil effectively supported their athletic performance, relaxed their bronchial smooth muscles, increased the ventilation and brain oxygen concentration, and decreased the blood lactate level . *
+The results showed that peppermint essential oil effectively increased their athletic performance, relaxed their bronchial smooth muscles, increased the ventilation and brain oxygen concentration, and decreased the blood lactate level . *

 - Another research demonstrated the effectiveness of peppermint aroma administered through the nose or orally on the augmenting cognitive performance.
 Peppermint aroma caused an improvement on the tasks related to attentive processes, virtual recognition memory, working memory, and visual-motor response . *

-- Neurodegenerative disorders such as Alzheimer’s disease, Parkinson’s disease, and stroke are caused by degeneration of neurons in the brain.
+- Neurodegenerative disorders such as Alzheimer's disease, Parkinson's disease, and stroke are caused by degeneration of neurons in the brain.
 Endogenous levels of neurotrophins become depleted during the neurodegenerative disorders.
 Therefore, restoration of the depleted endogenous neurotrophins is one approach to treat neurodegenerative disorders.
 Peppermint oil aromatherapy showed increased bio-availability of intranasally-administered neurotrophins like nerve growth factor.
-The nose-brain pathway is a potential route for drug delivery as it bypasses the brain barriers.
+The nose-brain pathway is a potential route for delivery as it bypasses the brain barriers.
 Peppermint oil enhanced the bio-availability by ~8 fold . *

 - Recently, topical application of peppermint oil has also received increased attention.
 Commercially, essential oils are used in four primary ways: as pharmaceuticals, as flavor enhancers in many food products, as odorants in fragrances, and as insecticides .
 The insecticidal properties of peppermint oil have been explored widely.
-Peppermint oil is applied to the skin to drive away disease-causing vector.
+Peppermint oil is applied to the skin to drive away pests.
 Some commercially available mosquito nets are coated with peppermint oil.
 The essential oil of M. piperita has promising and remarkable repellent activity against dengue fever, chikungunya, Zika fever, Mayaro and yellow fever virus vector Ae. aegypti . *

-Nutritive Value or Phytochemical ContentThe chemical components of peppermint oil are menthol, menthone, trans-carane, (+)-carvone, 1,8-cineole, methyl acetate, mintfuran, isomenthone, limonene, b-pinene, a-pinene, germacrene-d, trans-sabinene hydrate, and pulegone.
+Nutritional Value or Phytochemical ContentThe chemical components of peppermint oil are menthol, menthone, trans-carane, (+)-carvone, 1,8-cineole, methyl acetate, mintfuran, isomenthone, limonene, b-pinene, a-pinene, germacrene-d, trans-sabinene hydrate, and pulegone.
 Alcohols, ketones, terpenes, and esters also rich in peppermint oil .